sperciva/Mapper-pie-nodes/README.md

 Step 9: Go to the URL in the temrinal output (something like http://0.0.0.0:8000/).

 Step 10: Navigate to the folder containing the index.html file.

+Step 11: Now that you have successfully ran the Passiflora example, try modifying it for your data!